neomatrix369/java-10-and-beyond/java10/session-1-Local-Variable-Type-Inference/03_Arrays_Data_Types/README.md

 **Local Variable Type Inference for Arrays Data Types example**

-This example is a class named `ArraysTypes` wichs its methods should use `Type Inference` to declare variables using them in Expressions, Statements, and Blocks as Loops.
+This example is a class named `ArraysTypes` whose methods should use `Type Inference` to declare variables using them in Expressions, Statements, and Blocks as Loops.

 Perform the below commands to see the contents of the respective Java classes contained in the src folder: